June Leavitt: Career

 In addition, Leavitt lectures on the subjects of Jewish mystical tradition and spirituality in literature at Ben-Gurion University of the Negev in Be'er Sheva, Israel and has been on the Mysticism Group board at the American Academy of Religion since 2006.
 From 2006 to 2009, Leavitt was an active member of the American Society of Journalists and Authors.
 She has lectured on the subjects of ancient Judaism, mystical experience, Cabala, the poetry of William Butler Yeats and T.S.
 Eliot, and the works of Franz Kafka in South Carolina, Chicago, Boston, Atlanta, and New York at various institutes and universities.

+Personal life

 Leavitt has five children and lives with her husband in Kiryat Arba.